 If you haven’t heard of Dave Ramsey, you are probably in excellent financial shape.
-For many, he represents a financial savior for those who have too much debt and want to improve their money management through Dave Ramsey’s 7 baby steps.
+For many, he represents a financial savior for those with too much debt and who want to improve their money management through Dave Ramsey’s seven baby steps.

 In this post, we review Dave Ramsey’s iconic seven baby steps, provide the pros & cons, and our take.
 Dave has a huge audience when you consider these scary financial statistics in the US:

-Fewer than 4 in ten have enough money to set aside an unexpected $1,000 emergency in 2020.
+- Only 43% of Americans have enough money to set aside an unexpected emergency.